Open accessibility options

 Application Data Summary

-👥 Data subjects: Users who apply for a job with us
+👥 Data Subjects: Users applying for a job with us

-📓 Data processed: Name, address, contact details, email address, telephone number, proof of qualifications (certificates), possibly special category data.
+📓 Data Processed: Name, address, contact details, email address, telephone number, qualification certificates (transcripts), possibly special categories of data.

 What are application data?